nmwsharp/learned-triangulation/README.md

 ## Example: Integrating with code

-If you want to integrate PointTriNet into your own codebase, the `PointTriNet_Mesher` from `point_tri_net.py` encapsulates all the functionality of the method.
+If you want to integrate PointTriNet in to your own codebase, the `PointTriNet_Mesher` from `point_tri_net.py` encapsulates all the functionality of the method.
 It's a `torch.nn.Module`, so you can make it a member of other modules, load weights, etc.

 To create the model, load weights, and triangulate a point set, just call: